 SS: Moving forward into the future, where to next for the BDS movement?

 ML: First of all, I should say again I am not a representative for the movement so I am just looking at it as someone who has been involved in my own work since the beginning.
-I think obviously each of the three components have its own course or courses to take.
+I think obviously each of the three components has its own course or courses to take.
 So, the boycott movement, the academic, and the cultural boycott, each will progress in its own way because the conditions under which both artists and academics operate inside Israel is not identical.
 So as that changes you will see the movement respond and you will see artists adapt.
 Divestments, I think that will continue to try to build up the momentum.
 We have seen in the US and Europe churches and unions divest from owning Israeli stocks and stocks in companies that support the occupation so that is going to slowly grow over time.
 And then the sanctions movement is the most difficult one because as long as the existing system of international law is in place through the UN and you have a Security Council where the US has a veto basically it is almost impossible to sanction Israel in any major way.
 So that is going to be the most difficult.

 There was an attempt to use Europe as an alternative to the international arena but it is pretty clear that the EU doesn’t have any stomach to punish Israel in any meaningful way, so the sanctions part – I don’t know how that evolves.
 But specifically, if we are just talking about musicians, I think as it develops and as Israel continues to become more and more a blatantly racist state against Palestinians, you are going to see more and more Israeli Jews give up on Zionism essentially as a movement and embrace a kind of democratic ideal.
 And as that happens, that is really going to create the tipping point where international artists are going to find it much harder to perform as usual in Israel and more Israeli artists are going to have to choose between their position as artists and as Zionists who support a racist government and an illegal occupation.
 And I think that tipping point which I see happening much more in academia so far than in the arts, but it is happening more and more and at some point, in the next ten years or so if nothing changes, you will probably reach that tipping point where the majority of Israeli artists are no longer Zionists because they can’t be artists and be racists.
 And when that happens I think you will see a real change in the way the cultural boycott movement works.
 You will also see more Palestinian institutions developing who can offer alternatives.
 So I think you are really going to see an evolution over the next decade or generation because the occupation shows no sign of ending, and if it is going to continue attempts to resist it are going to continue as well.